WesleyHAS/readme-generator/README.md

   Install NodeJS.
 Install the Inquirer from NPM.
 Clone the repo and run node index.js.

   ## Usage
   When prompted insert answers on the terminal for each section of the README file.
+Here is a [walkthrough](https://drive.google.com/file/d/1S6AIFcjfx62iaPzAnUhKa7SKVnzV8KRa/view?usp=sharing).

   ## Credits
   https://github.com/coding-boot-camp/potential-enigma Starter code